 Smaller facility administrators, who may not have access to governors or senators, can still make progress by reaching out to members of the municipal government.
 It may feel daunting to directly reach out to someone in a high position, but do not be afraid to make that invite.
 There is a good chance that they will attend because they were elected to serve you, and, as Pickering mentions, such appearances are great for “any politician looking for an opportunity to be relevant in his community, to have that photo op saying ‘I care.’”

-To receive more advice from leaders in LTC, subscribe to the LTC Heroes podcast.
+To receive more advice from highly successful leaders in LTC, subscribe to the LTC Heroes podcast.